What's in YOUR wallet?: Markov chains

 When you pay for your weekly groceries, the state of your wallet as you leave the store depends only on \begin{itemize} \item[(i)] the state of your wallet when you entered the store, \item[(ii)] the price of the groceries, and \item[(iii)] the algorithm you use to determine how to pay for a given purchase with a given wallet state. \end{itemize} So what we have is a \emph{Markov chain}.

-A Markov chain is a system in which for all $t \geq 0$ the probability of being in a given state at time $t$ depends only on the state of the system at time $t - 1$.
+A Markov chain is a system in which for all $t \geq 1$ the probability of being in a given state at time $t$ depends only on the state of the system at time $t - 1$.
 Here time is discrete, and at every time step a random event occurs to determine the new state of the system.
 The main defining feature of a Markov chain is that the probability of the system being in a given state does not depend on the system's history before time $t - 1$.
 For us, the system is the spender's wallet, and the random event is the purchase price.

-Let $S = \{s_1, s_2, \dots\}$ be the set of possible states of the system.
-A Markov chain with finitely many states has a $|S| \times |S|$ \emph{transition matrix} $M$ whose entry $m_{ij}$ is defined as follows.
-Let $m_{ij}$ be the probability of transitioning to $s_j$ if the current state of the system is $s_i$.
+Let $S = \{s_1, s_2, \dots\}$ be the set of possible states of your wallet.
+A Markov chain with finitely many states has a $|S| \times |S|$ \emph{transition matrix} $M$ whose entry $m_{ij}$ is the probability of transitioning to $s_j$ if the current state of the system is $s_i$.
 By assumption, $m_{ij}$ is independent of the time at which $s_i$ occurs.
-The transition matrix contains all the information about the Markov chain.
-Note that the sum of each row is $1$.

-As a small example, consider a currency with only $50$-cent coins and $25$-cent coins, and suppose all prices end in 0, 25, 50, or 75 cents.
-Suppose also that if the spender has sufficient change to pay for their purchase, then they do so using the greedy algorithm.
-If the spender does not have sufficient change, they pay with bills and receive change.
-The sets of coins obtained as change from transactions in this model are $\{\}$, $\{25\}$, $\{50\}$, and $\{50, 25\}$.
-Therefore the possible wallet states are $s_1=\{\}$, $s_2=\{25\}$, $s_3=\{50\}$, $s_4=\{25,25\}$, $s_5=\{50,25\}$, and $s_6=\{25,25,25\}$.
-Further, if all 4 prices are equally likely, the transition matrix $M$ is a $6 \times 6$ matrix where all entries are either $\tfrac{1}{4}$ or $0$.
-For example, row $2$ of $M$ is $ $ because there is a $\tfrac{1}{4}$ chance of moving from $s_2$ to each of $s_1$, $s_2$, $s_4$, and $s_5$, and no chance of moving directly from $s_2$ to $s_3$ or $s_6$.
-The entire transition matrix is

-The reason for putting the transition probabilities $m_{ij}$ in a matrix is that the multiplication of a vector by $M$ carries meaning.
-Suppose you don't know the state of your friend's wallet, but (for some strange reason) you do know the probability $v_i$ of the wallet being in state $s_i$ for each $i$.
-Let $v = $ be a vector whose entries are the probabilities $v_i$.
-In particular, the entries of $v$ are nonnegative and sum to $1$.
-Then $v M$ is a vector whose $i$th entry is the probability of the wallet being in state $s_i$ after your friend makes her next cash purchase.
+If $v = \left(v_1, v_2, \dots, v_{|S|}\right)$ is a vector whose entry $v_i$ is the probability of your wallet being in state $s_i$ initially, then $v M$ is a vector whose $i$th entry is the probability of the wallet being in state $s_i$ after one step.

-After one step, we can think of $v M$ as the \emph{new} probability distribution of the wallet states and ask what happens after a \emph{second} transaction.
-Since the probability distribution after one step is $v M$, the probability distribution after \emph{two} steps is $(v M) M$, or in other words $v M^2$.